 - The value of the victim’s losses and expenses

 The police who respond to the crash scene will conduct their own investigation and compile an accident report documenting who was involved, what happened, and who received a traffic citation.
-This will likely be key evidence in your case.
+This police report will likely be key evidence in your case.

 The Role of Negligence in a Multi-Car Traffic Accident